py-sherlock/sherlock/README.rst

 * Support for With statement, to cleanly acquire and release locks.
 * Backend agnostic: supports `Redis`_, `Memcached`_ and `Etcd`_ as choice of
   backends.
-* Extendable: can be easily extended to work with anyother of backend of choice by extending classes.
+* Extendable: can be easily extended to work with any other of backend of choice by extending base lock class.

 .. _Redis:: http://redis.io
 .. _Memcached:: http://memcached.org